subtlepseudonym/subtlepseudonym.github.io/content/articles/zero-downtime-seltzer/index.md

 {{< /image >}}

 <!-- summary -->
 I was recently gifted a dual pressure gas regulator, so it's time to upgrade my kegerator.

-For this project, I have a pair of upgrades in mind:
-- Add a second gas line to make use of the new regulator
-- Install some sensors to monitor how much liquid is left in each keg
+For this project, I have a pair of upgrades in mind: add a second gas line to make use of the new regulator and install some sensors to monitor how much liquid is left in each keg.

+In this article, we'll cover adding a second gas line as well as cutting a utility hole for powering the sensors.
+A [following article](/articles/ha-keg-sensors) will cover installing the sensors and monitoring keg state.
 <!-- summary -->

-Strictly speaking, neither of these things are actually required to achieve high-availability seltzer, but belie some broader goals.
-I'd like to occasionally serve beer alongside the usual seltzer, which should be served at a different pressure, and I'd like to know how much is remaining in either keg (without opening the door and judging heft).
+> Despite the article's title, this work isn't _required_ to achieve high-availability seltzer.
+Although, it is required if I'd like to serve beer alongside the usual seltzer or know how much is left in either keg without opening the door.

-In this article, we'll cover adding that second gas line as well as cutting a utility hole for powering the sensors.
-A following article will cover installing the sensors and monitoring keg state.

 ### The Hardware